cjjeakle/GDAX-automation/README.md

 * Define a `config.js` file.
   * `config_example.js` can be used as a template.
   * `useProd`: Whether to connect to GDAX prod or to the GDAX sandbox.
-    * Note that API credentials are not shared between prod and the sandbox.
+    * Note: API credentials are not shared between prod and the sandbox.
   * `actuallyExecuteTrades`: Whether to execute the generated trades, or just display debug output.
-  * `symbolsToTrade`: What symbols to buy on GDAX.
+  * `symbolsToTrade`: What symbols to trade on GDAX.
-    * The amount to spend will be split between the selected symbols, weighted by market cap.
+    * The transaction amount will be split between the selected symbols, weighted by market cap.
   * `transactionAmountUsd`: The total amount of USD to use on each transaction/run.
-  * `placeLimitOrdersToAvoidFees`: If true, a limit order will be placed at the current best bid price in the order book.
-If false, market order will be placed.
+  * `placeLimitOrdersToAvoidFees`: If true, a limit order will be placed at the current best bid price for buys or the best ask price for sells.
+If false, market orders will be used.
     * This aims to avoid the GDAX market taker fee, but risks not being executed.
   * `roundUpToMinimumOrderSizeForLimitOrders`: Rounds generated limit order amounts up to be at least the minimum order amount permitted by GDAX for each product.
-    * This avoids orders being rejected for too small an amount being specified.
+    * This avoids orders being rejected when too small an amount is allocated to a product.

 ## Performing a buy
 * run `buy.js` in node